| +Home | News | Reading | Museum | Advertising | News Archive | Articles |

 in practice with packaging and interconnect, it'd likely be something

-advance in electronic storage density.
+advance in electronic storage density, and.
+GM-e would quite quickly take

-is the first of a series of devices with ever-increasing complexity
+was the first of a series of devices with ever-increasing complexity

 developed by GM-e that revolutionized the integrated circuit industry,